Nikolas-Charalambidis/huahin-development-generator/README.md

 # huahin-development-generator

-Generate a random name for your new development
+Generate a random name for your new development in Hua Hin or anywhere else.